maptv/decalendar/docs/decalendar.md

 * `314.15926`: Pi day
 * `333.33333`: Triples day

 `Deks` can divided up into 2 halves called the `prot` and the `deut`.
-The `prot` has 4 workdays and 1 rest day, while the `deut` has 3 workdays and 2 rest days.
+The `prot` has 4 workdays and 1 restday, while the `deut` has 3 workdays and 2 restdays.
 The 4 workdays in the `prot` are called the `tet`, while the 3 workdays in the `deut` are called the `trep`.
 The inspiration for the word `tet`, table below lists the positive and negative day numbers for the b`dekly` schedule provides of remembering a month and a day of month, we could just  the `.y` format, the `dek` number is the first two of the day number. the `.w` week number can be approximated by dividing the `.y` day number by 7. month can be approximate third of a month or about a week and a half. `Deks` are  The day number in the `.y` format could replace  Instead, the would provides all of the information we need.

 ## Implementation